 Illinois is among the latest states to adopt rules regarding visit verification for Medicaid patients.
-Other jurisdictions with EVV include Florida, New York, Ohio, South Carolina, Tennessee, Texas and Washington.
+Other jurisdictions with EVV include Florida, New York, Ohio, South Carolina, Tennessee, Texas, Illinois and Washington.

 On the other hand, some jurisdictions – including Florida, South Carolina, Tennessee and Texas – are mandating the use of specific equipment to document visits.
 If the verification system you are required to use does not integrate with your agency management system, this creates another layer of bureaucracy that brings more documentation headaches.
 How does that benefit patients?